zer0cache/matic-docs/docs/validate/validate/validator-responsibilities.md

 #### Maintain high uptime

-The node uptime on the Polygon Network is based on the number of [checkpoint transactions](/docs/validate/glossary#checkpoint-transaction) that the validator node has signed.
+A node's uptime on the Polygon network is based on the number of [checkpoint transactions](/docs/validate/glossary#checkpoint-transaction) that the validator node has signed.

 Approximately every 34 minutes a proposer submits a checkpoint transaction to the Ethereum mainnet.
 The checkpoint transaction must be signed by every [validator](/docs/validate/glossary#validator) on the Polygon Network.